Development of the Commercial Crew Program: Background

-After the retirement of STS in 2011, NASA had no domestic vehicles capable of launching astronauts to space.
+After the retirement of STS in 2011 and the cancellation of the Constellation program, NASA had no domestic vehicles capable of launching astronauts to space.
 Artemis, NASA's next major human spaceflight initiative, was scheduled to launch an uncrewed qualification flight in 2016, with an Orion spacecraft atop a Space Launch System (SLS) booster.
 The NASA had no human-qualified spacecraft available, and in any event SLS/Orion would be too expensive for routine flights to the ISS.
 In the meantime, NASA continued to send astronauts to the ISS on Soyuz spacecraft seats purchased from Russia.
 The price varied over time, with the batch of seats from 2016 to 2017 costing $70.7 million per passenger per flight.
 Artemis continued to slip, with the first uncrewed test flight scheduled for 2022.

 Development Program

 The CCDev program was initiated to develop safe and reliable commercial ISS crew launch capabilities to replace the Soyuz flights.
 CCDev followed Commercial Orbital Transportation Services (COTS), an ISS commercial cargo program.
 CCDev contracts were issued for fixed-price, pay-for-performance milestones.
 CCDev was implemented in several phases.
 CCDev 1 contracts were for development of concepts and technologies.
 CCDev 2 contracts were for actual vehicle designs.
 CCiCap contracts were for designs of complete end-to-end crew transportation hardware and services.
 CPC phase 1 contracts were for the development of a full certification plan.
-Finally CCtCap contracts were awarded for actual demonstration of crewed transportation services, which included development, testing, and production of the required hardware followed by operatinal flights to the ISS.
+Finally CCtCap contracts were awarded for actual demonstration of crewed transportation services, which included development, testing, and production of the required hardware followed by operational flights to the ISS.